pvsairam/Dria-Node/README.md

 **2. Pick a Model**
 * I've picked three models (`Gemini`, `Openrouter` and `Ollama`) by writing `6,10,45`
 * `Gemini` is a google API with upto 1500 free requests daily, No cost, doesn't need VPS resources.
 Get your Google API [here](https://aistudio.google.com/app/apikey)
-* `OpenRouter` is an API, You can buy credits with crypto to use it's API
+* `OpenRouter` is an API, You can buy credits with crypto to use it, Get API [here](https://openrouter.ai/settings/keys), I think this one gives better points
 * `Ollama` downloads and runs a local model host locally in your server, No cost, but it uses your VPS or system resources.
 It needs a powerfull VPS, you can ignore and only use Openrouter and Gemini
 * `OpenAI` is an API but it needs a monthly payment which means it may not give you points if you use free version, if you have chosen it, get your API [here](https://platform.openai.com/api-keys)